Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 What do you love most about fall?

 I love the changing leaves!
-The beauty in the variety of colours together takes my breathe away!
+The beauty in the variety of colours together takes my breath away!

 Fall is a wonderful time for exploring outdoors and learning about nature.
 Fall brings so many changes and these changes are fascinating for children.
 Collecting leaves on nature walks and learning about leaves can encourage curiosity and thoughtful exploration.